ondat/trousseau/CONTRIBUTING.md

 ## Code of Conduct
 The Trousseau community is governed by our [Code of Conduct](https://github.com/ondat/trousseau/blob/main/CODE_OF_CONDUCT.md).
 This includes but isn't limited to: Trousseau GitHub repositories, Discussions, interaction on social media, conferences and meetups.

+## License
+By contributing, you agree that your contributions will be licensed under its [Apache License 2.0](https://github.com/Trousseau-io/trousseau/blob/main/LICENSE).
+In short, when you submit code changes, your submissions are understood to be under the same [Apache License 2.0](https://github.com/Trousseau-io/trousseau/blob/main/LICENSE) that covers the project.
+Feel free to contact the maintainers if that's a concern.

 ## Ways to contribute

 We welcome many different types of contributions includings: